Family Law

 Mediation

 This is when the parties try to settle their legal dispute through active participation of a third party (mediator).
 The mediator tries to help the parties reach a compromise as to the various matters in dispute.
-“Mediation” is generally non-binding and a settlement is reached only if both parties agree to it, which is the primary difference between “Mediation” and arbitration, defined above.
-“Mediation” is done both with, and without the attorneys attending.
+“Mediation” is generally non-binding and a settlement is reached only if both parties agree to it, which is the primary difference between “Mediation” and arbitration.
+“Mediation” can be done either with or without the attorneys present, at the choice of the parties.

 Memorandum